yowmamasita/Ferris2/docs/tutorial/2_data_models.rst

 Since these fields are often necessary they're provided as part of the core framework.

 .. note::
     Models are by convention singular nouns.
+Examples include ``Bear``, ``Dalek``, ``BlogPost``, ``InfoPage``.

 Experimenting with your model
 -----------------------------

 At this point we have a model, so let's get a feel for how to interact with it.

 The App Engine Development Server has an excellent feature: the Interactive Console.
-Open http://localhost:8080/_ah/admin in your browser and click on 'Interactive Console' in the sidebar.
+Open http://localhost:8000/ in your browser and click on 'Interactive Console' in the sidebar.

 Enter this into the Interactive Console::